LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 Use **public methods**.

-Since the fields are accessible anywhere *inside* the class, and public methods can be used from outside the class, we can simply code
+Since the fields are accessible anywhere *inside* the class's instance methods, and public methods can be used from outside the class, we can simply code

 .. literalinclude:: ../examples/intro_cs_lib/rational.cs
    :start-after: numerator chunk